andreimerlescu/andreimerlescu/README.md

 - **Intermediate:** `GCP` (_Since 2025_), `Kubernetes` (_Since 2020_), `Docker Swarm` (_Since 2022_)
   - Each of these technologies have been _used,_ but not extensively and **not for production.**
 - **Proficient:** `Rancher` (_Since 2018_), `Firecracker` (_Since 2025_), `Podman` (_Since 2020_)
-  - These technologies have been evaluated by me, but not extensively and **never in development.**
+  - These technologies have been evaluated by me, but not extensively and **never in development of real products.**

 **Cloud Technologies:**
 - `Amazon Services` 👉🏻 `EC2`, `S3`, `IAM`, `EBS`, `FS`, `ECS`, `EKS`